 For the mid-range flashlight that draws just 9 watts, the voltage drop experienced by the 7 mΩ cell is:

 That’s about 1.4% of the total power.
-Still not catastrophic, but now it’s enough to contribute to extra cell heating and a little more voltage sag (which can reduce peak brightness, especially on “turbo”).
+Still not catastrophic, but now it’s enough to contribute to extra cell heating and a little more voltage sag which will reduce peak brightness.
+So now let’s see what happens with the 4 mΩ cell under the same two circumstances.

 For the mid-range flashlight: